sebastiancarlos/cl-yasboi/README.md

 (true).

 #### External Resources

 - [Common Lisp Cookbook's FiveAM Guide](https://lispcookbook.github.io/cl-cookbook/testing.html)
 - [FiveAM docs](https://fiveam.common-lisp.dev/docs/index.html)
-  - Note that the FiveAM docs are written in a quasi-literate-programming style, which makes it virtually unreadable for the casual user.
+  - Note that the FiveAM docs are written in a quasi literate-programming style, which makes it virtually unreadable for the casual user.
 So, I recommend the Cookbook's guide above.

 ### Qlot (Honorable Mention)

-For those requiring strict version control, Qlot is currently the most popular alternative to Quicklisp.
+For those wanting strict version control, Qlot is currently the most popular alternative to Quicklisp.

 However, at this time, at a personal quick glance, I don't find that Qlot provides a sufficiently smooth experience, particularly considering Quicklisp's